-- 3. Broad-scale time series of ocean pH measurements are not currently available to assess the effects of ocean acidification in the Northeast continental shelf region (NEFSC 2009).
-However, correlation between atmospheric CO2 and dissolved CO2 in ocean waters is evident in regions where estimates of both are available (NEFSC 2009). - 4.
-Acidification is a concern for marine animals, many of whom are valuable to the food chain, that have shells or skeletons made of calcium carbonate (such as quahogs, foraminifera, slippershell snails, sea stars, and coral).
-It is also a concern for corrosion of metals on vessels and infrastructure associated with marine transportation, navigation, ports and harbors.
+- Broad-scale time series of ocean pH measurements are not currently available to assess the effects of ocean acidification in the Northeast continental shelf region (NEFSC 2009).
+However, correlationagreement between atmospheric CO2 and dissolved CO2 in ocean waters is evidentgood in regions where estimates of both are available (NEFSC 2009). - 4.
+Acidification is a concern for marine animals that have shells or skeletons made of calcium carbonate (such as corals, quahogs, foraminifera, slippershell snails, and sea stars, and coral), many that are valuable to the food chain, and for corrosion of metals on vessels and infrastructure associated with marine transportation, navigation, ports and harbors.
 Increased acidification may also cause more rapid deterioration of historic and cultural assets on the seafloor (such as wrecks).
-The potential impacts of acidification are discussed in more detail in Sections 330 and 340 in this chapter.
+The potential impacts effects of acidification are discussed in more detail in sections 330 and 340 in this Chapter.

-Section 320.
 Future Climate Change Projections